 Currently pursuing her Ph.D. in Biological Sciences at the University of Pittsburgh

 Joined the lab: April 2017 (Rotated September 2016)

 Natalie is the O'Donnell lab's second graduate student, having joined the lab in April of 2017.
-Her research focuses on understanding α-arretin-mediated regulation of the mammalian potassium channels, Kir2.1 and ROMK.
-Kir2.1 is important for maintaining potassium homeostasis in cardiac cells, while ROMK plays a central role in the regulation of of salt and potassium homeostasis in the kidney.
-Her future plans include potentially working for the CDC after her thesis defense.
-When not in the lab, Natalie enjoys playing basketball, as well as hiking and reading (though not necessarily at the same time).
+She received the AHA predoctoral fellowship in 2021.
+Her research focuses on understanding α-arretin-mediated regulation of the mammalian potassium channels, Kir2.1.
+Kir2.1 is important for maintaining potassium homeostasis in cardiac cells.
+Natalie is working on transitioning her findings in yeast to a mammalian model with HEK293T cells and primary cardiomyocytes.
+Her future plans include working for a BioTech company.
+When not in the lab, Natalie enjoys watching The Office, reading, running, yoga, and playing bocce & basketball with her friends.

 Mitchell Lesko- 2nd Year Graduate Student